The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 |---|---|---|---|

-question | string | Yes | User's natural language question or request |
+message | string | Yes | User's natural language message or request |

 datasourceId | string | No | Datasource identifier for context |

-dashboard | string | No | Dashboard JSON or RVDashboard object for editing/analysis |
+dashboard | string | RVDashboard | No | Dashboard JSON or RVDashboard object for editing/analysis |

 clientName | string | No | Name of specific LLM provider to use |

-signal | AbortSignal | AbortSignal for cancelling the request |
+signal | AbortSignal | No | AbortSignal for cancelling the request |

-interface ChatMessageResponse {
+interface ChatResponse {

 explanation?: string; // AI-generated explanation